About Cleat Street

 Last season, we wagered over $1 million on MLB games.
 It turned out pretty well, so this year we’re aiming to wager three times what we wagered last season.

 Every morning, we will be publishing our future bets and previous results in a daily newsletter.
-This year we’ll be betting around $10,000 every day on select games.
+This year we’ll be betting over $10,000 every day on select games.

 If you’re feeling bold and also want in on some action, we recommend you do three things: